SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 * Your project could not be cloned

-If you accidentally added 100s of MBs or GBs of data to your repo and didn't specify that it should be stored in gitLFS (see: :ref:`gitLFS`), it might take too long to clone.
+If you accidentally added 100s of MBs or GBs of data to your repo and didn't specify that it should be stored in gitLFS, it might take too long to clone.
 In this case, read the docs on how to rewrite history and move these files into gitLFS.

 Another potential cause is if the project has submodules that are private.